spack/spack/lib/spack/docs/workflows.rst

    ``configure_args()`` method.
 That method should return the arguments needed for the ``cmake`` command (beyond the standard CMake arguments, which Spack will include already).
-These areguments are typically used to turn features on/off in the build.
+These arguments are typically used to turn features on/off in the build.

 2. It specifies a non-checksummed version ``develop``.
-Running ``spack install mylib@develop`` the ``@develop`` version will install the latest verison off the develop branch.
+Running ``spack install mylib@develop`` the ``@develop`` version will install the latest version off the develop branch.
 This method of download is useful for the developer of a project while it is in active development; however, it should only be used by developers who control and trust the repository in question!